vincent-thomas/v-thomas.com-new/content/logs/dont-use-try-join-use-join-instead.md

 ## `async { ... }`

 This `Future` thing is just a trait, so it needs to be implemented for people to use Futures right?
 Yes, and rust choose the `async`/`await` syntax for this.
-An async block is what is called an anonumys Future.
+An async block is what is called an anonymous Future.
 That's because it cannot be encoded as a type without generics:

 ```rust
 let fut: Box<dyn Future<Output = ()>> = Box::new(async { () })